stefvherk/getting-started/README.md

 * STORAGE_ACCOUNT_KEY (Either key in Access keys)
 * STORAGE_ACCOUNT_NAME (Account name as shown in Access keys)
 * SHARE_NAME (Your share's name)

+Important!!
+The .yml file utilizes your resource group name for the DNS.
+This MUST be unique.
+Make sure the storage group name is unique, or change the value in the .yml file to correspond with a unique value. (at --dns-name-label.

+Use the tutorial in Canvas to obtain your azure credentials and make sure the AZURE_CREDENTIALS secret exists.
+Good luck!